U'uru: The battle of Ho'oroto 1780. Transition of power from Teri'itaria I to Mato's sons Mahine and Tenani'a

-It seems that Ellis may have confused Tapoa I with Puni, the chief who had conquered Raiatea and controlled the Taputapuatea marae.
+It seems that Ellis confused Tapoa I with Puni, the chief who had conquered Ra'iātea and controlled the Taputapuatea marae.
 The identity of the figure named Ohureha'apa also raises questions.
 Later accounts suggest he may have been the uncle of King Tapoa I and a member of the royal Marotetini lineage of Bora Bora, but this remains uncertain.

 An alternative version of the battle of Ho'oroto is found in a Tahitian text from 1846, whose author from Huahine remains unknown.
 According to this account, Mo'ohono sought to enhance the prestige of his grandchildren.
 He asked Teha'apapa I to grant him the small island of Mai'ao, but when she refused, he declared war.
 Teha'apapa was defeated and forced to surrender both Mai'ao along with governance of Huahine.
 Mo'ohono aimed to extend his grandchildren's influence over Huahine, which he had conquered, and planned to have them enthroned at the Taputapuatea marae, then controlled by Bora Bora's people.
 He spent ten years preparing for this conflict.
 Interestingly, his grandsons did not take part in the battle ensuring that if the warriors were wiped out, they could later avenge them.
 The battle of Ho'oroto, occurred six seasons after Cook's arrival in Huahine, near the Tipaemanu islet in Raiatea.
 Mo'ohono, Mato, and many chiefs were killed.
 Upon hearing of Mo'ohono's defeat and Tenania's overthrow in Huahine, the people of Huahine were shocked.
 This led to five internal wars between Teri'itaria I, supported by the eight traditional chiefdoms of Huahine federated around Maeva, and Tenania and Mahine, backed by Te fare ari'i, (now known as Tefareri'i, the Royal House of Tamatoa) which included the newer chiefdoms of Ama and Atea.
-These five internal wars, Fa'afara, Hopupu, Teruapo, Ruahine, and Tuapa, all ended in victory for Tenania.
+These five internal wars, Fa'afara, Hopupu, Teruapo, Ruahine, and Tuapa, all ended in victory for Tenani'a.

-This version presents Mahine and his brother Tenania as absent from the war, introducing another character, Mo'ohono.
+This version presents Mahine and his brother Tenani'a as absent from the war, introducing another character, Mo'ohono.
 The two muskets that belonged to Omai are also missing from this account.
 The author provides a vague timeframe, stating that the battle occurred six seasons after Cook's arrival in Huahine.
-Missionary John Barff, clarifies this ambiguity, noting that the battle occurred soon after Cook's last voyage.
-According to the traditional Tahitian calendar described by King Pomare II in 1826, the year was divided into two main seasons based on the position of the Pleiades in the sky: Matari'i i ni‘a ("Pleiades above"), marking a time of abundance and rain, and Matari'i i raro ("Pleiades below"), signaling a time of scarcity and dryness.
+Missionary John Barff, clarified this ambiguity, noting that the battle occurred soon after Cook's last voyage.
+According to the traditional Tahitian calendar described by King Pōmare II in 1826, the year was divided into two main seasons based on the position of the Pleiades in the sky: Matari'i i ni'a ("Pleiades above"), marking a time of abundance and rain, and Matari'i i raro ("Pleiades below"), signaling a time of scarcity and dryness.
 Six seasons equal three years.
 Therefore, the battle likely took place around 1780, before Omai's death as the musquets were reportedly used during the quarrel according to William Ellis.